Breach of Lease for Residential Properties

 Firstly, a leaseholder should request sight of a detailed breakdown of the service charge accounts incurred in the last accounting year.
 Subject to a valid request, a landlord is under an obligation to provide this to a tenant within six months of the end of the last accounting year, or within one month of the request; whichever is later.
 The lease may also oblige the landlord to provide you with copies of the relevant accounts.

-Once the summary has been received, these can be analysed by an expert who can establish whether the charges are unreasonable or whether further information is needed.
+Once the summary has been received, these can be analysed to establish whether the charges are unreasonable or whether further information is needed.
 We work closely with accountants and surveyors who we can personally recommend to review your accounts.

 My tenants have disputed recent service bills raised on their account - what should I do?